adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

   - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
   - Define username and password (Basic Authentication) to protect your endpoint
   - Generate the HMAC Key and set the `ADYEN_HMAC_KEY` in your [Gitpod Environment Variables](https://gitpod.io/variables)
-  - We will need to update this webhook URL in step 7
+  - For the URL, enter `https://gitpod.io` for now - We will need to update this webhook URL in step 7
   - Make sure the webhook is **Enabled** to send notifications

 5. In the Customer Area, go to `Developers` → `Additional Settings` → Under `Acquirer` enable `Payment Account Reference` to receive the Payment Account Reference.